Case Interview Secrets: A Comprehensive Book Review

 You can purchase Case Interview Secrets on Amazon here.

-More from readers on what they have to say about Case Interview Secrets:
+Here are more reviews from readers on Case Interview Secrets:

 “A very well written book about case interview techniques for management consultants.
 I really enjoy the language of Cheng, so logical, convincing and goes straight to the heart.
 He outlined the types of case interviews and the essential techniques.”
 (Jing, Goodreads)